Philadelphia Weather: Philadelphia International Airport Announces Flight Cancellations, Delays Due To Winter Storm

 Follow CBSPHILLY Facebook | Twitter

-Aircraft de-icing operations are underway for flights that are taking off today.

-Airport officials say travelers should check the flight status with their airline if flying today.
+It’s recommended for travelers to check their flight status before departing for the airport.
 Click here to check your flight status.